2431828726/-Cooperation-projects/SSE_related_Code/python_Code/GPS_processing_code/GPS_time_series_processing_code/readme.txt

 Introduction to the Code Usage Operation

 Data Preparation:
-(1) Mobile and continuous stations are distributed in the paper.txt file.
+(1) campaign and continuous stations are placed separately in the paper.txt file.
 (2) Data affected by the 1964 earthquake (sites_all_name_lat_lon_Up.vec).
 (3) Seasonal files and original time series files.
 (4) Velocity of all sites in Alaska (allsites_alaska_ssl_v1.0.vec).